 Rutgers Gardens are open 365 days a year and are completely self-sustainable.
 The students and workers at Rutgers Gardens hope to bring together inquisitive minds and inspirational gardening in this garden, which includes a shrub garden, a bamboo forest, a holly garden, herbs, and ponds.
 Rutgers Gardens also hosts farmer markets and other fun events throughout the year.

 Rutgers University, 112 Ryders Lane, New Brunswick, NJ 08902

 Stop by Greenwood Gardens for all the flowers you can handle.
 This garden wants you to feel connected with nature, so they offer special events, bird walks, and plant walks throughout the year.
-Enjoy Twilight Tours in the fall – wine and cheese on the terrace and then guided tours of the garden.
+Currently, the gardens are open on Friday, Saturday, and Sunday, as well as guided tours of the garden.
 Greenwood Gardens’ vision is “a world that embraces the beauty and transformative power of nature, and celebrates the history of a place.”
-The grounds will reopen on May 1, 2021 and virtual tours are now available.

 274 Old Short Hills Rd., Short Hills, NJ 07078